bombela/gevent_subprocess/README.md

 	from gevent_subprocess import subprocess

-Now you can use subprocess as usual, its fully gevent compliant en asynchronous :)
+Now you can use subprocess as usual, its fully gevent compliant and asynchronous :)